Invincible (Michael Jackson album): Critical reception

 Invincible received one Grammy Award nomination at the 2002 ceremony.
 The album's song "You Rock My World" was nominated for Best Pop Vocal Performance – Male, but lost to James Taylor's "Don't Let Me Be Lonely Tonight".
 Due to the album's release in October 2001, it was not eligible for any other nomination from the 2002 Grammy Awards.
+In a retrospective review for The Rolling Stone Album Guide in 2004, Pareles said that Invincible showed Jackson had lost his suave quality to "grim calculation".